 Stinging insects, such as wasps and bees, have been known to frighten almost anybody that encounters them.
-Stinging insects are quick to ruin a any outdoor activity, especially when there are people around who are allergic to their stings.
+Stinging insects are quick to ruin any outdoor activity, especially when there are people around who are allergic to their stings.

 Although our initial reaction when confronted with these pests is to do whatever it takes to get rid of them, some stinging insects are actually more beneficial than dangerous.
 Bees, for instance, help to pollinate plants while wasps will feed on other insects that can be dangerous to lawns.
 Also, although they are have reputation for stinging people, most social stinging insects such as bees and yellow jackets actually only sting in defense.

 In our service areas, Senske deals primarily with: